-It is well known that peripheral vision is very sensitive to movement.
-It is also well known that painters and other visual artists know how to influence the way the eve analyses an image.
+We have looked for potential solutions in other domains.
+The following work put together findings from two domains: in the neurophysiology of perception, it has been known for a long time that peripheral vision is very sensitive to movement whereas central vision is very accurate.
+Therefore, in order to be really efficient, signals that do not appear exactly where a person is looking should be animated.
+In the art domain, sets of rules have been devised by painters and graphic designers, in order to influence the way the eye analyses an image.
 Modern computers provide a significant subset of the visual techniques that are available to painters or cartoon authors.
 But surprisingly, very few of those capabilities have been used in air traffic control: in contrast, video games for instance make a far more extensive use of them.
-Among these visual techniques, most interesting is the possibility to design animations that efficiently raise attention without obscuring background information.
-The goal of our research is to explore the mechanism of animation efficiency, and to identify the salient design dimensions.
+Among these visual techniques, most interesting is the possibility to design animations that efficiently raises attention without obscuring background information.
+The goal of our research is to identify salient design dimensions and to explore the mechanism of animation efficiency.
 This should allow us to provide engineers with hierarchies of visual signals to be mapped on hierarchies of alarms.
 In this article, we identify some dimensions, and report an experiment that provides preliminary results on their compared salience.